Sharkri/todo-list/README.md

 - Todo due date is formatted using date-fns
 - Search bar with autocomplete to look up projects
 - Sidebar to switch to different projects (inbox, today, view all, and custom projects)
-- Toggle a collapsible sidebar and project list
+- Can toggle a collapsible sidebar and the project list

 ## Technologies
 - Firebase